Kenix3/libultraship/src/graphic/Fast3D/README.md

 For the best experience, please change the Vtx and Mtx structures to use floats instead of fixed point arithmetic (`GBI_FLOATS`).

-# License

-See LICENSE.txt.
-Redistributions are allowed only in source form, not in binary form.